flippedAben/texttiling/README.md

 I am not sure if ELMo will better the results here, but it seems to have helped everything else it was applied to.

+### Design Decisions

+How should I encorporate ELMo vectors?
+The most intuitive way is to normalize the text, convert each token into a ELMo vector, and basically do TextTiling with a different similarity function.
+I do not do it this way.
+For every sample, I clean the text (have not yet removed stop words), and get the ELMo vectors per segment.
+Then, I remove the ELMo vectors that correspond to stop words.
+I do not think the ELMo embeddings for stop words might mess with the results a little bit if not taken out.

 ## Evaluation

 ### Metrics

-The two metrics used in the literature are _P<sub>k</sub>_ and WinDiff, with WinDiff being the harsher metric.
-I test TextTiling and its modifications with these two metrics.
+I use three metrics to evaluate performance of text segmentation.
+The two metrics I've seen most often in the literature are _P<sub>k</sub>_ and WinDiff, with WinDiff being harsher.
+The third metric is newer and harsher than the previous two.
+The metric is called boundary similarity (Fournier 2013).

 ### Data